ssu-humane/fake-news-thumbnail/README.md

-# fake-news-thumbnail
+# How does fake news use a thumbnail?
+CLIP-based Multimodal Detection on the Unrepresentative News Image

-How does fake news use a thumbnail?
-CLIP-based Multimodal Detection on the Unrepresentative News Image, Published in Findings of ACL workshop, CONSTRAINT 2022, [paper](https://arxiv.org/abs/2204.05533)
+**How does fake news use a thumbnail?
+CLIP-based Multimodal Detection on the Unrepresentative News Image**, Published in Findings of ACL workshop, CONSTRAINT 2022, [paper](https://arxiv.org/abs/2204.05533)

 ## Train
 ```python